 #4 Test, Test, and Retest As You Integrate With NetSuite

-Testing is one of the essential parts of NetSuite Integration.
+Testing is one of the essential parts of a NetSuite Integration.
 Testing often will enable you to optimize the performance of the system.
 Starting early testing can address and solve problems before they become more significant issues later.
 This will also allow you to try new features and optimize their performance.
-Continue to Test, Test, and Retest for the most successful integration.
+Continue the testing iterations for the most successful integration.

 Once your system integrates with NetSuite, training is vital to total success.
 All participants must understand how the system works and operates in real-time.
 A thorough understanding of your system provides a solid foundation for handling multiple scenarios.
 It further allows employees to work confidently and expeditiously.